1979 in Italian television: Private channels

-In 1979, the Italian private televisions have a breakthrough: the most active buy massively films and American telefilms, hire RAI stars as Mike Bongiorno and Pippo Baudo and begin to broadcast in National scope (the rule forcing them to operate only locally is bypassed, airing on several local stations the same show, prerecorded on videotape).
-Particularly dynamic is the Silvio Berlusconi’s Telemilano 58.
+In 1979, Italian private television stations have a breakthrough: the most active massively buy films and American telefilms, hire RAI stars such as Mike Bongiorno and Pippo Baudo and begin to broadcast nationally (the rule forcing them to operate only locally is bypassed, airing on several local stations the same show, prerecorded on videotape).
+Particularly dynamic is Silvio Berlusconi’s Telemilano 58.